 Henry Lee and his partners subdivided their land between Beacon and Marlborough to provide for two pairs of passageways to provide access and drainage to the alley.
 North of the alley, they created a four foot wide passageway at the rear of 499 Beacon and 501 Beacon, connecting with a six foot passageway extending south behind 29 Massachusetts Avenue.
 South of the alley, they created a four foot wide passageway behind 427-429 Marlborough connecting with a six foot wide passageway extending north to the alley behind 31 Massachusetts Avenue.
 Unlike similar passageways elsewhere in the Back Bay (for example, at the rear of houses facing on the side streets), these passageways were not created as easements over the lots, but as separate open spaces “appurtenant to the granted premises” to which each property owner had access in common with the owners of the other the abutting properties.

 On March 15, 1886, Henry Lee and his partners (as owners of the land at 424-428 Marlborough, 47-51 Massachusetts Avenue, and 371-377 Commonwealth) and George Wheatland, Jr. (as owner of the land at 430-440 Marlborough and 379-391 Commonwealth) entered into an agreement creating a sixteen foot passageway running west from Massachusetts Avenue to the western boundary of 428 Marlborough, connecting with a 14 foot wide passageway running north to Marlborough.
 The agreement also provided for a five foot wide passageway running west from the end of the sixteen foot passageway to the eastern boundary of 391 Commonwealth.
 The agreement stipulated that the owners of land at 424 Marlborough, 47-51 Massachusetts Avenue, and 371-377 Commonwealth would have the right to use the sixteen foot wide passageway and the fourteen foot wide passageway, but not the five foot wide passageway.
 Similarly, the owners of land at 379-391 Commonwealth and 430-440 Marlborough would have the right to use the 5 foot passageway and the fourteen foot passageway, but not the sixteen foot passageway.
-The sixteen and fourteen foot passageways subsequently became Alley 905; the five foot passageway remained a private passageway.
+These passageways subsequently became Alley 905.

 In April of 1886, Henry Lee and his partners sold the lot at 428 Marlborough to Albert and Ella (Frost) Morse, and in June of 1886, they sold the lots at 426 Marlborough and at 425-427-429 Marlborough to George Wheatland, Jr.